 - You are isolating from friends and family during this time

 The Beach Cottage at Seasons in Malibu is a stand-alone facility that offers life-changing treatment for individuals suffering from mental health disorders.
 Licensed by the State of California and accredited by the Commission on Accreditation of Rehabilitation Facilities, the Beach Cottage offers doctorate level, one-on-one therapy in an intimate, luxurious, residential setting, steps away from a private beach.

 Individuals who complete our mental health treatment program are overwhelmingly happy with the results of the care they receive here.
 More than ninety-five percent of them say they would refer a loved one or family member seeking mental health treatment to us.
 We believe the fact that clients overwhelmingly recommend us is proof of the quality of treatment and compassion new clients can expect when coming to The Beach Cottage at Seasons in Malibu.

 With our superior team of clinicians, we are able to succinctly pinpoint those areas of focus which will give the client the most advanced opportunity for success.
 Our approach towards healing is collaborative, comprehensive and committed.

-Seasons in Malibu offers a world-class PRIMARY mental health rehab program designed to address your specific disorder and restore you back to your best self.
+In addition to our top-notch drug and alcohol treatment centers, Seasons in Malibu rehab offers a world-class PRIMARY mental health treatment program designed to address your specific disorder and restore you back to your best self.